Vitamin Deficiency Anemia

 Vitamin B12 deficiency and folate (folic acid) deficiency cause megaloblastic anemia.
 In megaloblastic anemia, the bone marrow produces red blood cells that are large and abnormal (megaloblasts).

-The blood levels of vitamin B12 and folate are measured, and other tests may be done to determine the cause of the vitamin deficiency.
+The blood levels of vitamin B12 and folate are measured, and other tests may be done to determine the cause of the vitamin B12 deficiency.

-The treatment of anemia due to vitamin B12 or folate deficiency consists of replacing the deficient vitamin.
+The treatment of anemia due to vitamin B12 deficiency or folate deficiency consists of replacing the deficient vitamin.

 Commonly, vitamin B12 is administered by injection, particularly when the deficiency is severe or caused by an inability to absorb the vitamin from the digestive tract.
 At first, injections are given daily or weekly for several weeks until the blood levels of vitamin B12 return to normal.
 Then injections are given once a month.
 Vitamin B12 can also be taken daily as a nose spray, a tablet placed under the tongue, or a tablet that is swallowed.
 People who have anemia due to vitamin B12 deficiency usually must take vitamin B12 supplements for life.

 Folate can be taken as one tablet daily.
-People who have trouble absorbing folate take supplements for life.